vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Push notifications must be active for Vipps to send payment notifications.

-Push notifications are "best effort", and Vipps can not guarantee that all push notifications arrive.
-It depends on services, networks, etc that Vipps can not control.
+Push notifications are "best effort", and Vipps cannot guarantee that all push notifications arrive.
+It depends on services, networks, etc that Vipps cannot control.

 If Vipps is already open and active when the push notification is received, the user must press the "Send" button and move to the payments screen to see